TerryCLAWong/malFigures/README.md

 for the number of shows worked on for a given staff member.

 #### Input
-* A url to a MAL animelist
+* A url to a public MAL animelist
 * Integers for inclusive [low, high] range scores
 * Integer for shows worked on for a given staff member to be considered a "liked member".